 As you might know, personal injury claims are bound by strict time limits.
 For asbestos claims, you’ll have 3-years to make a claim from when your illness is diagnosed.
-Importantly, if you are making an asbestos claim after death for a loved one, you’ll have 3-years to begin your claim from the date asbestos was identified as the cause of death.
+Importantly, if you are making an asbestos claim after the death of a loved one, you’ll have 3-years to begin your claim from the date asbestos was identified as the cause of death.

 Asbestos-related diseases can take decades to appear before they are diagnosed.
 Therefore, you could claim even if:

 - You can’t remember when you were exposed to asbestos.